mrjones2014/ROS-RFID-Finder/README.md

 and an RFID reader; we're using [this RFID reader kit from SparkFun.](https://www.sparkfun.com/products/13198)

 ## General Note on Syntax for Terminal Snippets
-For commands to be run in the terminal, lines following the `$` character are commands, anything following a `#` character is a comment, and anything else is output returned by the terminal commands.
+For terminal session snippets, lines following the `$` character are commands, anything following a `#` character is a comment, and anything else is output returned by the terminal commands.

 # Prerequisites and Dependencies